 Overview

-The AMC’s Revolving Loan Fund (RLF) is a collateralization loan program, which is a financing tool – often used by public agencies, nonprofits, or economic development organizations – that helps borrowers qualify for loans by providing or enhancing collateral that a lender requires.
+The AMC’s Revolving Loan Fund (RLF) is a collateralized support program that helps borrowers qualify for loans by providing or enhancing collateral that a lender requires.

 The fund will help stimulate private lending institutions’ involvement in distressed communities by targeting 50% of total RLF funds to indigenous and distressed communities.
 Where possible, funds will be utilized in conjunction with other public or private monies to fund the development of a mariculture sector in Alaska.